 3. Do You Have Any Conflict of Interest When It Comes to My Case?

 Going by the rule of professional conduct, a lawyer cannot handle a legal matter if there is a personal or professional conflict.
 Suppose the fault party's insurance company owner is related to your attorney.
 There is personal conflict, and the lawyer has an obligation to disclose such.
 So, ask to find out.

 4. What Is Your Evaluation of My Personal Injury Case?

-Any experienced accident lawyer already has an evaluation of your case during the initial consultation.
+An experienced accident lawyer will most likely be able to make an evaluation of your case during the initial consultation.
 Thus, your lawyer should give you an honest and detailed evaluation of your case.
 However, keep in mind that there are no guarantees because of known and unknown variables.